 All current Riff Raff leaders have attained specialty board certification in Rehabilitation Psychology through ABPP within the last 2 years, ensuring current knowledge of the process.

-Kier H. Bison, Ph.D., ABPP, Chair- Kier is a Rehabilitation Psychologist at Baylor Institute for Rehabilitation.
-She provides cognitive assessment and rehabilitation services to individuals with acquired brain injury in the day neuro rehabilitation program at Las Colinas, near Dallas Texas.
-She obtained Board Certification in Rehabilitation Psychology with the help and support of the Rehab Riff Raff in October 2015.
+Tiffany Meites, Ph.D., ABPP, Past Chair – Tiffany is a Rehabilitation Psychologist at Barrow Neurological Institute/St. Joseph’s Hospital and Medical Center in Phoenix.
+She provides consultation and psychological services to individuals on the inpatient neurorehabilitation unit, including those with spinal cord injury/disease, acquired brain injury, and complex medical conditions.
+Tiffany also supervises neuropsychology postdoctoral fellows in the APPCN-accredited neuropsychology residency at BNI.
+She obtained Board Certification in Rehabilitation Psychology with the support of the Rehab Riff Raff in 2018.

 Tiffany completed her BA in psychology at Harvard and received her doctorate in clinical psychology from the University of Kansas.
 She completed a postdoctoral fellowship in clinical psychology with a rehabilitation emphasis at the VA Puget Sound in Seattle.
 She resides in Phoenix.